FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 This chapter continues with explanations, but this time more precise definitions are needed for readers to follow the explanations.
-The definitions here are wordy, implementers can look into the next chapter for more concise definitions.
+The definitions here are wordy, implementers should read the specification chapter for more concise definitions.

 The two areas of focus in this chapter are the load classification and the conditional throughput, starting with the latter.